refresh-bio/kmer-db/README.md

 * &#124;*a*&#124; - number of k-mers in sample *a*,
 * &#124;*a &cap; b*&#124; - number of k-mers common for samples *a* and *b*.

-For performance reasons, `all2all` mode produces a lower triangular matrix.

-When `-sparse` switch is specified, the table is stored in a sparse form.
+When `-sparse` switch is specified or `all2all-sp`, `all2all-parts` modes are used, the table is stored in a sparse form.
 In particular, zeros are omitted while non-zero elements are represented as pairs (*column_id*: *value*) with 1-based column indexing.
 Thus, rows may have different number of elements, e.g.:

 | 									| 								| 					| 				|		|			|
 | :---: 							| :---: 						| :---: 			| :---:			| :---:	|  :---:	|